kamu-data/kamu-docs/content/cli/cli-reference.md

 Use this command to share your new dataset or new data with others.
 All changes performed by this command are atomic and non-destructive.
 This command will analyze the state of the dataset at the repository and will only upload data and metadata that wasn't previously seen.

-Similarly to git, if someone else modified the dataset concurrently with you - your push will be rejected and you will have to resolve the conflict.
+Similarly to git, if someone else modified the dataset concurrently with you - your push will be rejected, and you will have to resolve the conflict.

 **Examples:**